-In this section, we first present our dynamic programming linear time algorithm with a conceptually simple proof for computing a minimum-cost MM between two point sets on a line.
-Then, we use the idea of our first algorithm and give a linear time dynamic programming algorithm to find an OLCMM.
-Note that we assume the points in $S\cup T$ are in increasing order, so our algorithms does not consider the time for sorting $S \cup T$.
+In this section, we first present our linear time dynamic programming algorithm with a conceptually simple proof for computing a minimum-cost MM between two point sets on a line.
+Then, we use the idea of our first algorithm to give a linear time algorithm for finding a minimum-cost OLCMM.
+Note that we assume the points in $S\cup T$ are in increasing order, thus we do not consider the time for sorting $S \cup T$ in our algorithms.